 1918 – The Canadian Council of Agriculture, meeting at Winnipeg, declared a national farmers’ platform including reduced tariffs, free trade with Britain, and reciprocity with the United States.

-1962 – Public Works Minister Fulton resigned to become leader of the Conservatives in British Columbia.
+1962 – Public Works Minister Fulton resigned to become the leader of the Conservatives in British Columbia.

 1629 – Charles La Tour was captured by the Kirke brothers and sent to England where King Charles I made him a Baronet of Nova Scotia.

 1696 – St. John’s, Newfoundland, surrendered to Iberville.

 1782 – Britain and the United States agreed to peace terms.

 1829 – Construction of Welland Canal completed.

 1852 – Robert Campbell left Fort Simpson to snowshoe 3,000 miles to get married.

 1960 – One hundred and ten Canadian trade commissioners met at Ottawa for a 15-day conference.